pradeepkhanal23/payroll-tracker/readme.md

 2. Enter the first name, last name, and salary of each employee when prompted.
 3. Optionally, add more employees or cancel to finish.
 4. View the average salary and a randomly selected employee in the console.
-5. The sorted employee roster will be displayed in the web page.
+5. The sorted employee (based on the lastname) roster will be displayed in the web page.

 ## Technologies Used